Get involved: Subscribe to HLO news and information

 Oregon Revised Statutes (ORS) are laws that have been enacted by a vote of the Oregon State Legislature.
-Statutes state the general intent of the law and who has authority to carry out that law.
+Statutes state the law and who has authority to carry out that law.
 Any modifications made to a statute also require the approval of the Legislature.

 Oregon Administrative Rules (OAR)

 Oregon Administrative Rules (OAR) provide a more detailed "blueprint" that clarifies and implements state law.
 Administrative rules spell out the specifics of the law.
 Rules are required to be supported by a specific statute or law.

 Rule changes do not require legislative approval.
 For more information on administrative rules, go to the Oregon Secretary of State's Oregon Administrative Rules website.

 Significance of laws and rules

 Why should the public and practitioners be aware and knowledgeable of state laws and administrative rules?

 For the public, laws and rules apprise you of your rights as a consumer.

 For practitioners, they provide a great "how-to" guide to help you comply with regulations created to protect the public's health and safety and to ensure the qualifications and standards of regulated professions.

 State laws come first, then rules